fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export_dashboard_mail.md

 ## Configuring nodemailer

-Next provide your SMPT settings.
+Next, provide your SMPT settings.
 For testing purposes you can use https://mailtrap.io.

 ```JavaScript
 const transporter = nodemailer.createTransport({